sunlightlabs/django-mediasync/README.rst

 remote_path
 	the path to which the file is being synced (contains the file name)

-is_remote
+is_active
-	True if the filedata will be pushed remotely, False if it is a static local file
+	True if the processor should... process

 If the *PROCESSORS* setting is used, you will need to include the defaults if you plan on using them::